Guide for suppliers

 Our Public Procurement policy applies to all purchasing arrangements, including:

-When going to market for a requirement, our approach can range from going direct to an approved supplier on a government framework for small value goods through to a full EU procurement exercise.
+When going to market for a requirement, our approach can range from going direct to an approved supplier on a government framework for small value goods through to a full procurement process.

-It is essential that legislation and OS policy is complied with where applicable, particularly the 2015 Public Contracts Regulation (PCR).
-The current EU threshold for suppliers and service contracts is £177,897 (over the life of the contract).
+It is essential that legislation and OS policy is complied with where applicable, particularly the Procurement Act 2023 The current threshold for suppliers and service contracts is £214,904 (inc. VAT) (over the life of the contract).

-This policy and the OS procurement processes ensures compliance with the 2015 PCRs, including the following statutory obligations:
+This policy and the OS procurement processes ensures compliance with the Procurement Act 2023 including the following statutory obligations:

-• Comply with guidance issued by procurement policy notes; and
+• Comply with guidance issued by procurement policy notes

 • Reporting obligations and keeping records of all decisions.